 Enables or disables resizing of all windows on this display.
 Enable or disable resizing of a single window in the 'Arrangement' tab.
 Windows cannot be swapped.

-'Advanced' in keyboard and mouse section
+'Advanced' in on screen arrangement

 These settings are valid only when 'On-screen user interface' is activated.